Your Impact

 These priests will be followed by more.
 Presently, the diocese has 25 seminarians.
 Catholic Extension Society has proudly supported these priests and seminarians over the years, as well as the missions and churches where they came of age.
 More young people—whose pulses quicken when they hear the Gospel, whose hearts burn within them when they follow Jesus, whose souls yearn for the adventure of priesthood—will follow.

-So, it turns out, the explosion of vocations in the Diocese of Little Rock is due to young people coming to understand St. Ignatius’ idea that God is surely found in “that which makes you feel the most alive.”
+It turns out that the explosion of vocations in the Diocese of Little Rock is due to young people coming to understand St. Ignatius’ idea that God is surely found in “that which makes you feel the most alive.”
 In other words, happiness and following God’s will are not mutually exclusive.

 Hope and Refuge for Castaway Children